rotundasoftware/backbone.viewOptions/README.md

 myOtherWidgetView = new WidgetView( { "label" : "Cancel" } ).render();
 ```

-## Methods & Properties
+## Methods and Properties

 #### `Backbone.ViewOptions.add( view )`

 Adds the view options functionality to a view object.
-Use it, along with `view.setOptions`, in a view's (or your base view's) `constructor` or `initialize` method:
+Use it, along with `view.setOptions()`, in a view's `constructor` or `initialize` method:

 ```javascript
 initialize : function( options ) {